Page 3: - No Return Ticket - Just a Ride Report /w Pics -> To start at the beginning <-

 My specialty, pork and beans omelet, hum....?

-There was a lot of activity around the lake.
+There is a lot of activity around the lake.
 This is a popular place.
 A lot of people haul boats here.
 The lake has a resort on both ends and in the middle.
-The lodge at the middle resort looked about 200 years old.
+The lodge at the middle resort looks 200 years old.
 The dining area is huge and double as a Mormon church on Sundays.
 It’s all log construction built right on the lake.
-It felt like we stepped back in time.
+It feels like we stepped back in time.
 There are hiking trails circling the lake and leading up into the mountains and forest.
 The resorts have free hiking trail maps of the area.
-You could devote a week to hiking all the back country trails here.
+We could devote a week to hiking all the back country trails here.

 ==========================================================================

-Three days was nice here but again we froze our butts off at night.
-During the day the temperatures were perfect, upper seventies and mostly sunny but as soon as the sun set it started to cool down seriously.
-We played gin on the picnic table until we couldn’t see our cards.
+Three days is nice here but again we are freezing our butts off at night.
+During the day the temperatures are perfect, upper seventies and mostly sunny but as soon as the sun set it starts to cool down seriously.
+We play gin on the picnic table until we can't see our cards.
 Then we got a campfire going but this site is kind of primitive.
-There isn’t any good place to get comfortable close to the fire.
-We ended up retreating to the tent.
-In the tent we have small LED lights great for reading.
+There isn't any good place to get comfortable close to the fire.
+We end up retreating to the tent.
+In the tent we have small LED lights good for reading.

-To survive the cold nights we got more serious, thicker socks, more layers, more padding underneath.
+To survive the cold nights we get serious, thicker socks, more layers, more padding underneath.
 It got better every night but I have never had such a hard time staying comfortable camping.
 I know this can’t be good for Heidi.

 Heidi and I are constantly talking about what is working and what is not working and what we should do different.
 We thought we would share a short list of ‘What’s working” and ‘What’s not working’